Danone lays out productivity plans in virus-led restructuring

 The maker of Activia yoghurt and Evian water reiterated its 2020 full-year guidance for 14% recurring operating margin and the delivery of 1.8 billion euros of free cash flow.

-It gave no update on asset disposals, telling reporters there would be more news on this during the first half of the year.
+It said it was making progress with the strategic review of two assets it announced in October, but gave no other update on asset disposals, telling reporters there would be more news on this during the first half of the year.

+CEO Faber told a French newspaper that a sale of its water business, which had been mooted by some analysts, was not on the agenda but that a higher rate of targeted divestitures could be expected in 2-3 years.

 Faber, now in his sixth year as CEO, has pursued a strategy centred on diversifying the group’s portfolio into fast-growing products featuring probiotics, protein and plant-based ingredients to mitigate slower growth in dairy.